Last updated: December 23, 2017 at 18:00 pm

-Only someone who has never savored the vibes of a connecting a bat to a bowled ball and sent it flying into outer space.
-Or bowled a “spins” which eluded the batsman so cunningly to hit his wicket to the shouts of “out!”
+Only someone who has never savored the vibes of connecting a bat to a bowled ball and sent it flying into outer space, or bowled a “spins” which eluded the batsman so cunningly to hit his wicket to the shouts of “out!”

 Hardly did I get home sometimes than I kicked off my shoes and my bags, quickly changed my clothes and galloped out into the streets.

-Sometimes we would team up and play “partner game”, or “one by one”.
+Sometimes we would team up and play “partner game,” and, at other times, “one by one.”
 There was the “bat out” game, where the objective of the batsman was to stay in the game as long as possible without getting bowled, caught or run out, while at the same time trying to score as much “runs” as possible.

 Then there was the “one-tip” softball game.
-In “one-tip”, the batsman must score a run if he or she so much as “tips” the ball with his bat.
-If not, he must hand it over to the next batsman.
+In “one-tip,” the batsman must score a run if he or she so much as “tips” the ball with his bat.
+If not, he or she must hand it over to the next batsman.